tuosuniversity/Vellum/Output/EN/How_Stopping_Can_Get_You_Started/Chapter_9_The_Discipline_of_Stillness.md

 ## Article 2

-### SEO-Optimized Title: Ancient Roots of Modern Calm: The Timeless Philosophy Behind Classical Mindfulness
+### Ancient Roots of Modern Calm: The Timeless Philosophy Behind Classical Mindfulness

 In a world constantly seeking the next quick fix for stress and anxiety, the Quantum Mindfulness framework stands on a foundation of profound, time-tested wisdom.
 At its core lies "classical mindfulness," a concept whose principles resonate with insights developed over millennia in various contemplative traditions.
 Far from a new-age fad, the journey to inner stillness is deeply rooted in philosophical and spiritual legacies that have shaped human understanding of consciousness for centuries.